rjfarmer/pyQuadp/README.md

 Package is not yet available on pypi.

 This package requires ``quadmath.h`` and ``libquadmath.so``.
 This might come installed with your installation of gcc/gfortran from your package manager.
 Or it might require a separate installation.
-This should be installed before trying to install the python package.
+This should be installed before trying to install the Python package.

 ### Fedora